 (CREATE.COL).
 If you decide to run the CBBS (Color BBS), you will need a color table.
 There are 33 sets of screen colors, used to change the screen colors when entering any section, or when accessing some (not all) of the commands.
 The commands that do have screen color changes are the ones that involves large amounts of text display.
 Although you can toggle the color changing on the BBS with the COL command, you may want to do it here, if this feature of the CBBS bothers you.
 To disable the screen colors, set ALL 33 color combinations to the same values (ie, same 33 border, background, and text colors).
 That way, the screen colors will always change to the same values.
 Some color terms/BBSs do not offer screen color changing, and base their operation on black backgrounds.
-You can emulate a more simple color BBS by setting all background colors to black, but the creative user with DarkTerm can still get away with writing very colorful messages in the message section.
-As mentioned, the COL command toggles the BBS between colors mode, and mono-color mode.
-In mono-color mode, the screen colors are always set to the FIRST set of screen colors in CREATE.COL.
+You can emulate a more simple color BBS by setting all background colors to black, but the creative user with BarkTerm can still get away with writing very colorful messages in the message section.
+As mentioned, the COL command toggles the BBS between colors in CREATE.COL.
 These are also the same colors used at boot-up time, and at system reset time (between calls).
 The mono-color mode colors can be changed with the CCOL command, but only during the duration of a user logon.
 The 33 default color combinations are set for good readability, but you may want to change them.
 There is a very small program on side 2 called COLOR TEST which will allow you to test the screen colors.